flipmcf/CasterPak/Readme.md

 # Simple Docker install:

+Use `docker compose` (the CLI plugin, two words) rather than the older standalone `docker-compose` binary - it's better maintained and is what these instructions assume.

 after cloning this repository:

 `./setup`

-`docker-compose up -d --build`
+`docker compose up -d --build`

 Stop the server with:

-`docker-compose down`
+`docker compose down`

 And get a clean build with:
-`docker-compose down --rmi all --volumes --remove-orphans`
+`docker compose down --rmi all --volumes --remove-orphans`

 Things should work right out of the box.